 The Federations’ members represent hundreds of responsible authorities and thousands of Protected Areas in 36 countries.
 EUROPARC is recognised around the world as a professional network of European Protected Areas.
 Check out who our members are.

 It is a long history – and a long story.
 To choose all the key dates of the Federation is almost an impossible task, but we have searched our archives and chosen the most compelling moments and happenings, which are presented below.

 1973, 12th of May relocation of the EUROPARC Federation in Saarbrücken (DE)

-Shortly after its foundation work on a European level starts.
-EUROPARC is among the bodies represented at the first European Ministerial Conference on the Environment staged by the Council of Europe, we continue to work closely with the Council of Europe to this day.
+Shortly after its foundation, work on a European level started.
+EUROPARC is among the bodies represented at the first European Ministerial Conference on the Environment staged by the Council of Europe.
+We continue to work closely with the Council of Europe to this day.

 1974 First General Assembly in Goslar (DE): first statutes, Presidium under Alfred Toepfer,

 EUROPARC represented at IUCN General Assembly in Kinshasa

 The third National Park in Germany is designated: Niedersächsisches Wattenmeer